Are the Winter Blues Setting in? You’re Not Alone

 While I was away, I learned a lot about SAD.

 Now, the Good: Winter Blues and SAD are Treatable

-While we may live in one of the cloudiest states in the nation (and yes, last month was a doozy!)
-We also live in a city bursting with plenty of natural remedies to have you not only surviving but actually enjoying winter (and your life) again.
+While we may live in one of the cloudiest states in the nation, we also live in a city bursting with plenty of natural remedies to have you not only surviving but actually enjoying winter (and your life) again.